Rachael Gunn: 2024 Olympics

-In the breaking event at the 2024 Summer Olympics, Gunn did not receive any points from the judges in any of her three round-robin battles against her opponents, losing 18–0 in all three rounds.
+In the breaking event at the 2024 Summer Olympics, Gunn received zero votes from the judges in her three round-robin battles against her opponents, losing 18–0 in all three rounds.
 (Note: A note on judging: "A panel of nine judges score each battle and every round based on five criteria: technique, vocabulary, execution, musicality and originality.
 Each category accounts for 20% of the final score.
 Judges use a digital slider to score battles.
 The slider shifts in real-time toward the breaker who is outperforming the opposing dancer in a specific category".
 Each round leaves one of the dancers victorious.
 For a fuller explanation of how points are allocated, see Breakdancing rules format moves, here or the official Breaking Results book.)
 She was eliminated at the round-robin stage after being beaten by Logistx (US), Syssy (France), and Nicka (Lithuania).
-Gunn was widely criticised and mocked for what many perceived as an amateurish and disrespectful performance, and her outfit was also ridiculed.
+Gunn was widely criticised and mocked for what many perceived as an amateurish and disrespectful performance, which Stuart Heritage of The Guardian compared to "thrashing around like a toddler having a tantrum in the supermarket."
+Her outfit was also ridiculed and compared to that of a school teacher for exercise classes.
 In response, Gunn shared a quote on Instagram on 8 August: "don't be afraid to be different, go out there and represent yourself, you never know where that's gonna take you".
 She said she could not compete athletically with her younger rivals, and said she instead wanted to "move differently, be artistic and creative. ...
 I was always the underdog and wanted to make my mark in a different way".

-Team Australia's Chef de Mission, Anna Meares, later issued a statement supporting Gunn and condemning what she called "trolls and keyboard warriors", who posted hateful comments.
+Team Australia's Chef de Mission, Anna Meares, later issued a statement supporting Gunn and condemning what she called "trolls and keyboard warriors".
 Martin Gilian, the Head Olympic breaking judge, said that Raygun had done exactly what breaking is supposed to be about: "originality and bringing something new to the table and representing your country or region," which he said she achieved with her kangaroo hop.
-He added that the breaking community stood behind her.
+He claimed the breaking community stood behind her.
 The World DanceSport Federation also offered the support of their safeguarding officer in case Gunn was experiencing mental health problems due to the media attention.